 This causes the market to change direction after a fakeout.
-All these clashes between big players causes these effects that make prices go up and down.
-Eventually one side will win but during the period of clashes, it’s an extremely volatile whipsaw event that small time traders will be caught in between and potentially wiped out.
+All these clashes between big players cause these effects that make prices go up and down.
+Eventually, one side will win but during the period of clashes, it’s an extremely volatile whipsaw event that small-time traders will be caught in between and potentially wiped out.

 As regular traders who have no market power to affect prices, what can we do?
 What should we look at in order to save ourselves from being wiped out in this clash of titans?

 You must combine all the views you get from different resolutions of the market in order to complete your view of the landscape.
 If you get a confluence of a few timeframes around the time you want to act, the combination of all the stories will tell you the complete tale you need to see and help you not fall for the tricks of the whipsaw event.

-If you do enter and find yourself caught in the whipsaw, it’s possible to move your stop loss to a safer, more distant place and allow yourself a margin for the payout before the market resolves itself in one direction.
+If you do enter and find yourself caught in the whipsaw pattern, it’s possible to move your stop loss to a safer, more distant place and allow yourself a margin for the payout before the market resolves itself in one direction.
 If your multiple timeframe analysis tells you the same story, the probability is further on your side and you might be able to resolve your tricky situation via the analysis you made.

 A final way to survive the event is something you should really always be doing, and that is to be vigilantly attentive.
 This is the worst possible time for set and forget strategies.
 This is the time that you should maintain your position and continue to re-evaluate the market.
 You need to absorb more market hints as they appear.
-This will however be confusing and tiring because you’re in the midst of an unresolved clash.
-There’s no good way to determine which side will win but try to rely on your multiframe analysis, try to gain as much confluence all the time, and keep redoing your analysis and checking if things are changing.
+This will, however, be confusing and tiring because you’re in the midst of an unresolved clash.
+There’s no good way to determine which side will win but try to rely on your multi-frame analysis, try to gain as much confluence all the time, and keep redoing your analysis and checking if things are changing.

 If you’re not mentally built to wait and manage this chaotic event, you’re better off bailing and waiting for a different opportunity.
 The bottom line is, don’t be caught in a whipsaw event if you can’t hold on and survive the storm.
 It’s a rough one but if you can see through the eye of the storm, there’s not much that can defeat you.